Hip Replacement Complications

 - Leg-length inequality

-- Loosening of implant
+- Loosening or failure of device

 - Stiffness